- Power and Control Wheels

 For more information, call Artemis Center for Alternatives to Domestic Violence

 Artemis is a United Way Agency

-Beyond the LGBT Wheel: Tactics of Abuse Isolation and Outing
+Beyond the LGBTQI Wheel: Tactics of Abuse Isolation and Outing

 When people are first coming out, they are very vulnerable to abuse – they may be losing friends and family or may be alienated from their cultural, ethnic, religious familial community and institutions.
 The isolation that most LGBT people face as a result of homophobia is useful to a batterer who is trying to isolate their partner.
 Threatening to “out” a person (which could mean losing children, ostracism, job loss, etc) is a powerful tool of control.

 A batterer may use their own vulnerabilities to obligate or coerce their partner into staying, caring for them, and/or prioritizing batterer’s needs.
 Using vulnerabilities often results in survivors being exploited (resources, time attention) and undermines survivors’ attempts to negotiate boundaries or prioritize self.